jack-scratch/jsynth-components-reese/README.md

 `marked` - Mark range

 ### `<Key />`
-Takes a function as a prop in `hook`, and calls this function upon mouse down.
+Calls a function on press.

 #### Props
 ---